hazraChandrima/vimrc/README.md

 # My minimal vimrc

 This is a simple and minimal vim configuration that I use.
 Honestly, I don't know why I made this.
-No one's gonna read this... just like my DMs.
+No one's gonna read this... but if you reached here, thank you for your time.

 Anyways, I'll be switching to NeoVim very soon, so I just wanted to start with Vim first.